AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 This type of insurance is usually available at a lower cost than other policies.
-However, it doesn’t provide comprehensive or collision insurance, which covers damage to the insured’s vehicle due to collisions and non-collisions, nor will it cover the insured person and their passengers.
-It does not include personal injury protection (PIP), rental car insurance, or coverage for drivers of car-sharing services like Uber.
+In some states, you may be able to add medical payments or personal injury protection (PIP) to a non-owner policy.
+However, non-owner policies don’t provide comprehensive or collision insurance, which covers damage to the insured’s vehicle due to collisions and non-collisions.
+Nor do they usually include rental car insurance, roadside assistance, or coverage for drivers of car-sharing services like Uber.

 Are you in the market for non-owner car insurance?
 We’ve rounded up the top five insurers that offer non-owner car insurance, whether you frequently rent cars or just borrow a friend’s.